If you are interested in learning more about the island’s residents and what it is like to live and work on Heir Island

 - How do you dispose of rubbish?

 Heir Island has a year-round population of twenty.
 The youngest person as of 2022 is one year old.
 The population is made up of islanders, whose families have lived on the island for generations, and 「blow-ins,」 non-islanders from Ireland and beyond who fell in love with the island for one reason or another, enough to take the leap and establish their permanent homes here.

 There are many families (mainly from Ireland, the UK and Germany) who own holiday homes on the island and visit the island every year.
 Some of these families have been visiting for three or four generations and established their holiday homes on the island as far back as fifty years ago before there were electricity and running water on the island.

-We have artists, boat makers, and craftspeople living year-round on the island.
+We have artists and craftspeople living year-round on the island.
 Our full time residents also run businesses like the Heir Island Sailing School, the Island Cottage Restaurant & Cookery School, Roaring Water Lodge, Fuzzy Duck Cafe, Pizzheiria, and the Heir Island Retreat.
-We also have part time residents and holidaymakers who operate businesses on the island, such as Heir Island Holistics and the Firehouse Bakery and Baking School, which runs baking classes that are always booked up months in advance.
+We also have part time residents and holidaymakers who operate businesses on the island, such as Heir Island Holistics.